Karmichael Hunt: Victorian Football League (2010)

 On 12 June 2010, Hunt played his first Australian rules football match for Victorian Football League team the Gold Coast in their heavy loss against the Coburg Tigers at the Highgate Recreation Reserve in Craigieburn, Victoria.
 Playing at full-forward Hunt had three shots at goal in the first quarter, two from free kicks.
 Hunt kicked two goals in quick succession after he was awarded a free kick for a late push from an opponent after his running goal in the goalsquare.
 After this he was quiet with few possessions and left the field with cramp in the third quarter.

 In his second match against Frankston Football Club on 26 June 2010, Hunt was tried as a defender, playing fullback on a taller, heavier opponent.
 He drew some criticism for not getting any kicks and for an inability to read the play, however running a total around 8 km during the game on and off the bench Hunt managed just a handful of possessions and tackles in his side's convincing win.

 Hunt's coaching staff have speculated him to make an experimental shift into the midfield (as centreman or ruck rover), however he was again selected at fullback for the match against the Box Hill Hawks.
 In the match Hunt had just three kicks, three handpasses and two marks before straining his groin in the final minutes and missed following games through injury.

 In Cairns, Hunt had a breakthrough game against the Bendigo Bombers showing dramatic improvement.
-He followed the good form being named in the Gold Coast's best and clearly the best backman against the Sandringham Football Club, again playing in defence showing good run and carry skills with 15 disposals.
+He followed the good form being named in the Gold Coast's best backman against the Sandringham Football Club, again playing in defence showing good run and carry skills with 15 disposals.